jeffbski/jsconf-react-win/README.md

-This is a **minimal React.js boilerplate with an auto build environment for Windows** which you can fork and clone to easily setup your own projects.

-Use git to clone or download the zip from GitHub and run `npm install`
+# JSConf 2015 React.js Training Workshop Code (Windows version)

+This is the starter code for the Introduction / Getting started with React.js training workshop at JSConf 2015

-This boilerplate is specifically for Windows users.
-Non-windows users should see https://github.com/jeffbski/base-react-min
+This boilerplate is specifically for **Windows users**.
+Non-windows users should see https://github.com/jeffbski/jsconf-react-win

-TODO: Replace this boilerplate with your project description

-Features:
+This boilerplate code has these features:

  - **Windows support** - Tested on WinXP, should work on anything newer.
 Also works with msys (but not required).
-Only restriction is that needs to use local drives, not network drives.
+Only restriction is that it needs to use local drives, not network drives.
  - **React.js JSX example which fetches from REST source and renders**
  - **simple build and auto rebuild** (watch) using npm run scripts
  - **browser-sync** for auto reloading in browser on change